Doreen Sewer Odour Management Project

 Odour issues have been resolved

 Identifying the cause of the odours, and finding the best solution to manage these odours, was complex.
 Our long-term solution has reduced the sewer capacity issues that were being experienced in the area.

 The solution involved building a new 300-metre-long section of underground sewer pipe near Painted Hills Road, Doreen (close to Laurimar Lake), which now diverts sewage flows into the larger sewer pipe that exists there.
 The sewerage system in Doreen is no longer be operating beyond its capacity, and the likelihood of odours being caused by turbulent sewage flows has been greatly reduced.

 Construction of the new sewer pipe was completed in late December 2017.
 We've been monitoring odours in the area since then, and our investigations have revealed our solution has successfully reduced odours.

-Our contractor will be decommissioning (or 'retiring') some old pipes and removing other assets in the area that are no longer required, and these minor works will be completed by June 2018.
+Our contractor also decommissioned (or 'retired') some old pipes and removed other assets in the area that were no longer required, and these minor works were completed in June 2018.

 While we're confident the odour issues in Doreen have been resolved, please let us know if you are still experiencing odours.
 If you have any questions or feedback about this project, please contact the project manager, Brett Mills, by email [email protected]